Are you prepared for one of the most disruptive challenges ever to your business?

 Special provisions are introduced to regulate direct marketing practices.
-The primary issue is to ensure that the data subject gives fully informed consent to the direct marketing operator before his, her or its personal information may be used to market or promote goods and services or to solicit donations of any kind.
+The primary issue is to ensure that the data subject gives fully informed consent to the direct marketing operator before his, her or their personal information may be used to market or promote goods and services or to solicit donations of any kind.
 The operator needs to secure the data subject’s consent only once.
 However, it will need to update the consent if it intends to use the information for some other reason or in a different form to which the data subject did not agree originally.

-SEIFSA’s expert will make your compliance with the POPI Act challenge easier to handle.
+SEIFSA’s experts will make your compliance with the POPI Act challenge easier to handle.

 The Act will align the regulation of personal information in South Africa with international trends and standards.
 It seeks to strike a balance between the right to individual privacy and the public interest while maintaining levels of integrity.
 This is a difficult balancing act that will no doubt lead to controversies arising in some spheres of life, including in business.
-Individuals and legal entities will have a reasonable time to prepare themselves for the implementation of the Act.
+Individuals and legal entities will have a reasonable amount of time to prepare themselves for the implementation of the Act.
 The purposes of the Act are laudable, and it would be advisable to start taking steps to comply with it – both in its letter and its spirit.